 The term was coined in 1967 by Edward de Bono.
-As taught by de Bono, lateral thinking deliberately distances itself from standard perceptions of creativity as either "vertical" logic (the classic method for problem solving: working out the solution step-by-step from the given data) or "horizontal" imagination (having a thousand ideas but being unconcerned with the detailed implementation of them).
+According to de Bono, lateral thinking deliberately distances itself from standard perceptions of creativity as either "vertical" logic (the classic method for problem solving: working out the solution step-by-step from the given data) or "horizontal" imagination (having many ideas but being unconcerned with the detailed implementation of them).

 That being the case, perhaps we should stop reading management books for advice and start looking at social psychology.
 Very simply, social psychologists study how people interact with others – their families, friends, and yes, business partners.
 Smart marketers and executives have been using the findings of this growing field for decades to close sales, hold effective meetings and get their way in negotiations.

 But rather than putting you through an academic psychology lesson, we condensed the most useful concepts into one article.
 Foot In Door The Concept: If you’re wondering how to convince superiors, employees or customers to do what you ask, try using the foot in the door phenomenon.
 How You Can Use It: This handy principle has countless applications in the business world.
 Dunning–Kruger effect.
 The Dunning–Kruger effect is a cognitive bias in which low-ability individuals suffer from illusory superiority, mistakenly assessing their ability as much higher than it really is.